 You will only need a few simple ingredients

-Puff pastry – you could make your own puff pastry but I find store-bought puff pastry is so much easier and less time-consuming.
-You just have to unroll it and it’s ready for use.
-If you can only get hold of a block of puff pastry (rather than ready-rolled) just roll it out into a rectangle roughly 10″ x 15″ in size.
+Puff pastry - you could make your own puff pastry but I find store-bought puff pastry is so much easier and less time-consuming.
+You just unroll it and it's ready for use.
+If you can only get hold of a block of puff pastry (rather than ready-rolled) roll it out into a rectangle roughly 10" x 15" in size.

-Dark chocolate – the baked empty horns are dipped in dark chocolate before being filled with whipped cream.
-I find the combination of tart raspberries and dark chocolate works so well together.
+Dark chocolate - the baked empty horns are dipped in melted dark chocolate before being filled with whipped cream.
+The combination of tart raspberries and dark chocolate works so well together.
 If you prefer you could use your favourite brand of milk chocolate, or leave it off altogether.

 Double or heavy whipping cream – don’t use single cream, you can beat it all day but it won’t thicken up sufficiently to hold its shape.

-Egg – egg-washing the pastry before baking gives a nice golden colour to the cream horns, and also gives the demerara sugar something to hold on to.
+Egg - egg-washing the pastry before baking gives a nice golden colour to the cream horns and helps the demerara sugar stick to the pastry.

 Demerara sugar – this is sprinkled on the pastry cones before they are baked in the oven.

-You will also need about a tablespoon of sunflower or vegetable oil to grease the outside of the molds.
+You will also need about a tablespoon of sunflower or vegetable oil to grease the outside of the moulds.

-Image 1 above shows what the cream horn molds look like.
+Image 1 above shows what the cream horn moulds look like.
 If you want to make your own, you will need:

 - paper plates (I had some left over from Christmas 🙂 )